yast/yast-storage-ng/doc/boot-requirements.md

 # Y2Storage::BootRequirementsChecker
 ## needed partitions in an aarch64 system
+- when the Grub2 bootloader is going to be installed
 	- with a partitions-based proposal
 		- if there are no EFI partitions
 			- **requires only a new /boot/efi partition**
 		- if there is already an EFI partition
-		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- and it is not a suitable EFI partition (invalid filesystem)
 				- **requires only a new /boot/efi partition**
 			- and it is a suitable EFI partition (enough size, valid filesystem)
 				- and it is on the boot disk
 					- **only requires to use the existing EFI partition**
 				- and it is not on the boot disk
 					- **requires only a new /boot/efi partition**
 	- with a LVM-based proposal
 		- if there are no EFI partitions
 			- **requires only a new /boot/efi partition**
 		- if there is already an EFI partition
-		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- and it is not a suitable EFI partition (invalid filesystem)
 				- **requires only a new /boot/efi partition**
 			- and it is a suitable EFI partition (enough size, valid filesystem)
 				- and it is on the boot disk
 					- **only requires to use the existing EFI partition**
 				- and it is not on the boot disk
 					- **requires only a new /boot/efi partition**
 	- with an encrypted proposal
 		- if there are no EFI partitions
 			- **requires only a new /boot/efi partition**
 		- if there is already an EFI partition
-		- and it is not a suitable EFI partition (not enough size, invalid filesystem)
+			- and it is not a suitable EFI partition (invalid filesystem)
 				- **requires only a new /boot/efi partition**
 			- and it is a suitable EFI partition (enough size, valid filesystem)
 				- and it is on the boot disk
 					- **only requires to use the existing EFI partition**
 				- and it is not on the boot disk
 					- **requires only a new /boot/efi partition**
 	- with an AutoYaST profile that places '/' in a LUKS2 device
 		- if there are no EFI partitions
 			- **requires new partitions for /boot/efi and for /boot (Grub2 auto-config cannot handle LUKS2)**
 		- if there is already a suitable EFI partition in the boot disk
 			- **requires to reuse EFI and create a /boot partition (Grub2 auto-config cannot handle LUKS2)**
+- when a BLS bootloader is going to be installed by YaST
+	- with a partitions-based proposal
+		- if there are no EFI partitions
+			- **requires only a new /boot/efi partition**
+		- if there is already an EFI partition
+			- and it is not a suitable EFI partition (invalid filesystem)
+				- **requires only a new /boot/efi partition**
+			- and it is a suitable EFI partition (enough size, valid filesystem)
+				- and it is on the boot disk
+					- **only requires to use the existing EFI partition**
+				- and it is not on the boot disk
+					- **requires only a new /boot/efi partition**
+	- with a LVM-based proposal
+		- if there are no EFI partitions
+			- **requires only a new /boot/efi partition**
+		- if there is already an EFI partition
+			- and it is not a suitable EFI partition (invalid filesystem)
+				- **requires only a new /boot/efi partition**
+			- and it is a suitable EFI partition (enough size, valid filesystem)
+				- and it is on the boot disk
+					- **only requires to use the existing EFI partition**
+				- and it is not on the boot disk
+					- **requires only a new /boot/efi partition**
+	- with an encrypted proposal
+		- if there are no EFI partitions
+			- **requires only a new /boot/efi partition**
+		- if there is already an EFI partition
+			- and it is not a suitable EFI partition (invalid filesystem)
+				- **requires only a new /boot/efi partition**
+			- and it is a suitable EFI partition (enough size, valid filesystem)
+				- and it is on the boot disk
+					- **only requires to use the existing EFI partition**
+				- and it is not on the boot disk
+					- **requires only a new /boot/efi partition**
+- when a BLS bootloader is going to be installed by Agama
+	- with a partitions-based proposal
+		- if there are no EFI partitions
+			- **requires only a new EFI partition mounted at /boot**
+		- if there is already an EFI partition
+			- and it is not suitable (invalid filesystem)
+				- **requires a new EFI partition mounted at /boot**
+			- and it is usable but too small to allocate several kernels
+				- **requires creating a XBOOTLDR partition at /boot**
+				- **requires to mount the existing EFI partition at /efi**
+			- and it is usable and big enough
+				- **only requires to mount the existing EFI partition at /boot**
+	- with a LVM-based proposal
+		- if there are no EFI partitions
+			- **requires only a new EFI partition mounted at /boot**
+		- if there is already an EFI partition
+			- and it is not suitable (invalid filesystem)
+				- **requires a new EFI partition mounted at /boot**
+			- and it is usable but too small to allocate several kernels
+				- **requires creating a XBOOTLDR partition at /boot**
+				- **requires to mount the existing EFI partition at /efi**
+			- and it is usable and big enough
+				- **only requires to mount the existing EFI partition at /boot**
+	- with an encrypted proposal
+		- if there are no EFI partitions
-- when proposing a new EFI partition
+			- **requires only a new EFI partition mounted at /boot**
+		- if there is already an EFI partition
-	- and BLS installation is not explicitly disabled
+			- and it is not suitable (invalid filesystem)
+				- **requires a new EFI partition mounted at /boot**
+			- and it is usable but too small to allocate several kernels
+				- **requires creating a XBOOTLDR partition at /boot**
+				- **requires to mount the existing EFI partition at /efi**
+			- and it is usable and big enough
+				- **only requires to mount the existing EFI partition at /boot**
+- when proposing a new EFI partition for the Grub2 bootloader
+	- **requires /boot/efi to be on the boot disk**
+	- **requires /boot/efi to be a non-encrypted vfat partition**
+	- **requires /boot/efi to be close enough to the beginning of disk**
 	- when aiming for the recommended size
-			- **requires /boot/efi to use FAT32**
-			- **requires /boot/efi to have exactly 1 GiB (enough space for all BLS entries)**
-	- and BLS installation is explicitly disabled
-		- when aiming for the recommended size
 		- **does not enforce FAT32 or 16 for /boot/efi (FAT size will be decided by mkfs.vfat)**
 		- **requires /boot/efi to be exactly 128 MiB large**
 	- when aiming for the minimal size
 		- **does not enforce FAT32 or 16 for /boot/efi (FAT size will be decided by mkfs.vfat)**
 		- **requires /boot/efi to be exactly 128 MiB large**
+- when proposing a new EFI partition for a BLS bootloader in YaST
+	- **requires /boot/efi to be on the boot disk**
+	- **requires /boot/efi to be a non-encrypted vfat partition**
+	- **requires /boot/efi to be close enough to the beginning of disk**
+	- when aiming for the recommended size
+		- **requires /boot/efi to use FAT32**
+		- **requires /boot/efi to have exactly 1 GiB (enough space for all BLS entries)**
+	- when aiming for the minimal size
+		- **requires /boot/efi to use FAT32**
+		- **requires it to be at least 512 MiB**
+		- **requires it to be at most 1 GiB (enough space for several kernels)**
+- when proposing a new EFI partition for a BLS bootloader in Agama
+	- **requires /boot to be on the boot disk**
+	- **requires /boot to be a non-encrypted vfat partition**
+	- **requires /boot to be close enough to the beginning of disk**
+	- when aiming for the recommended size
+		- **requires /boot to use FAT32**
+		- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+	- when aiming for the minimal size
+		- **requires /boot to use FAT32**
+		- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+- when proposing a new XBOOTLDR partition
+	- **requires /boot to be on the boot disk**
+	- **requires /boot to be a non-encrypted vfat partition**
+	- when aiming for the recommended size
+		- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**
+	- when aiming for the minimal size
+		- **requires /boot to have exactly 1 GiB (enough space for all BLS entries)**

 ## needed partitions in a PPC64 system
 - in a non-PowerNV system (KVM/LPAR)